anamanoilo/bookstore-management/README.md

 * make DELETE return 204 for subsequent deletes (200 returns an object first time)
 * omit __v property on GET responses
 * change _id to id in API responses
+* additional validation on Frontend for input fields before sending the API request